msg-systems/holmes-extractor/README.md

 The Holmes source code ships with three examples demonstrating the topic matching use case with an English literature corpus, a German literature corpus and a German legal corpus respectively.
-The two literature examples are hosted at the [Holmes demontration website](http://holmes-demo.xt.msg.team), although users are encouraged to run the scripts locally as well to get a feel for how they work.
-The German law example starts a simple interactive console and its [script](https://github.com/msg-systems/holmes-extractor/blob/master//holmes_extractor/examples/example_search_DE_law.py) contains some example queries as comments.
+The two literature examples are hosted at the [Holmes demonstration website](http://holmes-demo.xt.msg.team), although users are encouraged to run [the scripts](https://github.com/msg-systems/holmes-extractor/blob/master/holmes_extractor/examples/) locally as well to get a feel for how they work.
+The German law example starts a simple interactive console and its [script](https://github.com/msg-systems/holmes-extractor/blob/master/holmes_extractor/examples/example_search_DE_law.py) contains some example queries as comments.

 Topic matching uses a variety of strategies to find text passages that are relevant to the query.
 These include resource-hungry procedures like investigating semantic relationships and comparing embeddings.
 Because applying these